open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 ## Instrumented frameworks

-When attached to an application the `dd-java-agent` automatically  instruments the following set of frameworks & servers.
+When attached to an application the `dd-java-agent` automatically instruments the following set of frameworks & servers:

 ### Frameworks